Travel.State.Gov > International Travel > Country Information > Ethiopia International Travel Information

 Further health information:

-Road Conditions and Safety: Traffic accidents occur regularly in Addis Ababa and throughout the country and are sometimes fatal.
+Road Conditions and Safety: Traffic accidents occur regularly in Addis Ababa and throughout the country.
 Roads are ill maintained, inadequately marked, and poorly lit.
 Excessive speed, erratic driving habits, pedestrians, stray animals, and lack of vehicle maintenance pose other hazards.
-Travel with other vehicles outside of cities during daylight hours only, due to the threat of roadside bandits and be sure to carry additional fuel, a spare tire, and provisions.
+Travel with other vehicles outside of cities during daylight hours only, due to the threat of roadside bandits, and be sure to carry additional fuel, a spare tire, and provisions.
 Professional roadside assistance service is not available.

 Traffic Laws: You will need an Ethiopian driver’s license to drive in Ethiopia.
-In order to obtain an Ethiopian’s driver’s license you will need an authenticated copy of your U.S. driver’s license.
+In order to obtain an Ethiopian’s driver’s license, you will need an authenticated copy of your U.S. driver’s license.
 For more information on authentication, visit the Department of State’s Office of Authentications.
+The Embassy does not authenticate U.S. driver’s licenses.
 Use of cell phones while driving is prohibited.
 Use of seat belts is required.
 It is illegal to give money to beggars who approach vehicles stopped in traffic.

 Accidents: In the event of an automobile accident, remain inside the vehicle and wait for police.
 It is illegal to move your vehicle before a police officer arrives.
 If a hostile mob forms or you feel your safety is in danger, however, leave the scene and proceed directly to the nearest police station to report the incident.

-Public Transportation: Avoid all travel by public transportation, and hire private transport from a reliable source.
-Any form of public transportation, except for the light rail system in Addis Ababa, is unregulated, unreliable, and unsafe.
+Public Transportation: Public transport is unregulated and unsafe.
+Avoid all travel by public transportation and hire private transport from a reliable source.
 Buses are in poor mechanical condition and are often filled well beyond capacity.

 Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of Ethiopia’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Ethiopia’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.